jamesec/jamesec.github.io/o/whisper.md

 	- Install Homebrew

 ## Install Whisper (whisper-ctranslate2)
-whisper-ctranslate2 only works with Python 3.13 or earlier versions.
-It’s not compatible with Python 3.14, so we’ll use 3.13.
+whisper-ctranslate2 works with Python 3.13 and earlier, but not with 3.14, so we’ll use 3.13.

 ```
 # Step 1: Install Homebrew Python 3.13